What is Self-Employment tax and why are Dashers being charged an extra tax for being independent contractors?

 This is not an unfair advantage for independent contractors over employees.
 Remember that you're paying the employer's half of your social security.
 An employer is allowed to write off the employment taxes that they pay, and this deduction is simply leveling the playing field and let you make the same deduction.

 In the end, you'll pay 15.3% of that reduced amount, which is effectively 14.13% of your Schedule C profits.
 Self-employment tax is added to your income tax bill to get your total tax bill.
-Then you subtract any estimated quarterly tax payments for Dashing that you made as well as any other withholding, payments and credits to determine if you pay in or get a refund.
+Then you subtract any estimated quarterly tax payments for Doordash that you made as well as any other withholding, payments and credits to determine if you pay in or get a refund.

 You can use our Doordash tax calculator to walk through how some of this works in your situation.
 Better yet, talk to a tax professional!